MSatiro/direct-cn-android/README.md

 # **How to create a Direct Connection Server for sm64ex-coop on ANDROID**

-### **!!Prerequisites: Termux and Ubuntu in Termux.**
+### ⚠️ Prerequisites: Termux and Ubuntu in Termux.**

 You can get the Termux app in F-Droid Store, using the app or website: <https://f-droid.org/packages/com.termux/>

 And for Ubuntu in Termux, follow this very intuitive guide on GitHub: <https://github.com/MFDGaming/ubuntu-in-termux>

-With everything installed and ready, let's get down to business.
+With everything installed and ready, let's get down to business. ⚠️

 1° **Create a account** on <https://playit.gg> (It is the program that we will use to create our server).
 You won't have any problems, just create the account and check the email for authentication.